thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 When you are **insightful**, choose the one Key that best reflects your intention:

 - wonder, portend, imagine;
-- sense, probe, trust, appease;
+- sense, probe, trust;
-- attune, empower, inspire.
+- guide, channel, yield.

 Describe how you pursue your intention through your words or deeds, then roll the dice.